Spartronics4915/2020-InfiniteRecharge/docs/BirdsEyeView.md

             * reliability of shooter itself
         * trig for inner-vs-outer error metric
 * strategy 2 (run-n-gun)
+    * consider whether it's possible to shoot multiple balls while moving
 * strategy 3 (just inner pid)
+    * no PnP, just use bbox and known geo associated with target to produce distance and angle estimates.

 ## Driver Cameras (Martin)